evert0n/koa-cors/README.md

 Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Type,Authorization') or an array (ex: `['Content-Type', 'Authorization]`).
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.

 ### expose
 Configures the **Access-Control-Expose-Headers** CORS header.
 Expects a comma-delimited string (ex: 'WWW-Authenticate,Server-Authorization') or an array (ex: `['WWW-Authenticate', 'Server-Authorization]`).
-It is omitted by default.
+Set this to pass the header, otherwise it is omitted.

 ### credentials
 Configures the **Access-Control-Allow-Credentials** CORS header.
 Set to `true` to pass the header, otherwise it is omitted.